ckibank/PM-devops-tools-bootstrap-starter/README.md

 ```

-## Nexus setup for local development
+## Nexus setup for local development and pushing to repo
 - Port is 8081 : Make port public
 - To get nexus password
   - > docker exec -it [nexus-conatiner-id] cat [get filename from login screen]